Jorge Inglés: Altarpiece of the Gozos de Santa María

-Íñigo López de Mendoza who commissioned the Altarpiece of the Gozos de Santa María was a major poet and devotee of science.
+Íñigo López de Mendoza, who commissioned the Altarpiece of the Gozos de Santa María, was a major poet and devotee of science.
 López de Mendoza was also particularly devoted to his family and the Virgin.
 The latter is reflected in his devotional verses known as the Gozos de Santa María, which inspired the altarpiece.
 Some of the verses are inscribed on the scrolls carried by the angels at the top of the composition.

 The altarpiece retains part of the original structure and traceries and all the paintings executed by Jorge Inglés.
-Above the predella with the busts of the Fathers of the Church Íñigo López de Mendoza himself is depicted.
+Above the predella with the busts of the Fathers of the Church, Íñigo López de Mendoza himself is depicted.
 This is the only surviving painted portrait of a Castilian nobleman.
 Also depicted is his wife, Catalina Suárez de Figueroa, kneeling before the Virgin.
-The image of the Virgin is a replacement of the original, mid-15th-century Flemish image which is lost.
+The image of the Virgin is a replacement of the original mid-15th-century Flemish image, which is lost.
 The Marquis and his wife are accompanied by their page and maid, respectively.
-This work is on display since 2012 at the Museo del Prado thanks to an agreement with Íñigo de Arteaga y Martín, 19th Duke of the Infantado, its present owner.
+This work has been on display since 2012 at the Museo del Prado thanks to an agreement with Íñigo de Arteaga y Martín, 19th Duke of the Infantado, its present owner.

 Other works

 Another work attributed to Inglés is the retable of St Jerome from the monastery in Olmedo, Valladolid, now residing in the National Sculpture Museum at the Colegio de San Gregorio.
 The seven predella panels include a St Sebastian with a curious hat.
-The main panel shows St Jerome in his Study.
+The main panel shows St Jerome in his study.
 The retable in the parish church of Villasandino (Burgos), of which fragments survive, may be Inglés' last work.

 Jorge Inglés was responsible for various miniatures in manuscripts in the collection of Marqués’ Íñigo López de Mendoza.